 Turn a rant into a tip…

-Use the word "UPDATED" clearly (in capitals and in red for example).
-The date should also be added if relevant.
+When you update your blog post, use the word "UPDATED" clearly (in capitals and in red for example).
+The date should also be added, if relevant.

-You should also apply this technique to youtube videos you record.
+You should also apply this technique to youtube videos you record too.

 Most companies have intelligent people who make some relevant and useful points for the greater community or industry, while writing internal emails.
 Those emails should be published to the company blog for the following reasons: